tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 }
 ```

-Finally, the `javac` compiler type-checks the quasiquotation.
+Finally, the `javac` compiler type checks the quasiquotation.
 Type
-mismatches would be discovered and reported at this stage.
+mismatches will be discovered and reported at this stage.

-It turns out that, of this whole process, the first step is by far the
+It turns out that the first step is by far the most intricate.
-most intricate.
-Specifically, for inline-java to determine the types
+Specifically, for inline-java to query the types that GHC inferred for
-that GHC inferred for the antiquoted variables and for the entire
+the antiquoted variables, and also query the type of the entire
 quasiquotation.

 # Looking for the types